|

 Prior to the legal changes in 01 March 2000 which expanded same-sex partner rights, many gay and lesbian couples actually benefited financially from the legal situation since they were not forced into a joint benefit unit but were treated simply as 'roommates' or sharing tenants.
 As such one or both of them could go on ODSP (or welfare) without having the financial assets and income of the other counted against them for eligibility purposes.
 Two separate social assistance recipients generally get a higher rate than a spousal couple.

 In those relatively few cases were one partner is on welfare and the other is on ODSP, the one on welfare will be disentitled from welfare but will be re-classified as a dependent spouse of the ODSP recipient.
-The income support for such a new two-person ODSP benefit unit will increase to the rate for an adult couple, with or without children as applicable.
+The income support for such a new two-person ODSP benefit unit will increase to the rate for an adult couple, with or without dependents as applicable.

 (c) Definition of Spouse

-• two persons who self-declare as spouses to the ODSP Director (it is the practice to deem marriage as a "public" self-declaration),
+Spouses are any of the following [General Reg s.1 "spouse"]:- two persons who self-declare as spouses to the ODSP Director (it is the practice to deem marriage as a "public" self-declaration),

-• a person required to support the applicant and/or the applicant's dependents under either:
+- a person required to support the applicant and/or the applicant's dependents under either:

 - a court order;